Top 150 Frequently Asked Core Java Interview Question

 142. What is a package in Java?
 List down various advantages of packages.

-Answer: Packages in Java are termed as the collection of the related classes and also interfaces that are bundled together.
+Answer: Packages in Java are termed as the collection of related classes and also interfaces that are bundled together.
 By using packages, developers can easily modularize the code and optimize its reuse.
 Also, the code within the packages can be imported by other classes and reused.
 Below I have listed down a few of its advantages:

 ● Packages help in avoiding name clashes.